 |TRAVEL TIME||7-8 hours|

 First and foremost, please check the Ceres bus schedule and fare above to know which time you’d like to travel and the ticket price.
 The trip will take around 7-8 hours depending on if you’ll travel by day or night.
 Please bring a water bottle and some snacks so that you won’t have to buy anything along the way.
 Also, I suggest you get to the terminal at least 2 hours before your scheduled departure time.

 Getting to the South Bus Terminal

 The trip to Cebu via Don Salvador starts at the Bacolod South Bus Terminal and there are plenty of ways to get there.
 You can either ride a jeepney, a taxi, or even a pedicab depending on how far you are.
 If you are coming from Robinsons Mall, you can ride a Bata or Mandalagan jeepney and when you get to Libertad, transfer to a La Salle jeepney.
 Tell the driver to drop you off at the Ceres South Bus Terminal.
 The jeepney fare for regulars is ₱8.50 for the first 5 kilometers.

 When you arrive at the Ceres terminal, head to the right side or ask the security guards where the line for Cebu City is.
-If you arrived 2 hours earlier than the scheduled departure time, there won’t be that many passengers queuing.
+If you arrived 2 hours earlier than your desired departure time, there won’t be that many passengers queuing.
 However, if you are traveling on a Friday or weekend night, expect more people than usual.
 But if it’s a holiday season or the first week of the New Year, try to be at the bus terminal at least 3-4 hours before your trip.

 The line will start moving once the bus conductor arrives and starts issuing the tickets.
 The ticket costs ₱585.00 which includes the bus fare, the ferry ticket (Lite Ferry), and the port terminal fee in San Carlos city.
 The ticket will cost more if the ferry is FastCat.